Rajasai143/Storyteller-Chat-bot/README.md

 # Storyteller-Chat-bot

-A magical AI-powered storytelling application that creates age-appropriate stories on any theme.
+AI-powered storytelling application that creates age-appropriate stories on any theme.
 Built with Streamlit and Google's Gemini Pro AI model.

 ## ✨ Features
 - **Age-Appropriate Content**: Stories tailored for different age groups (3-6, 7-12, 13-16, 17+)